-All three levels of the programme will include an introduction to the processes and issues involved in designing a quantitative or qualitative research project.
+The programme introduces the processes and issues involved in designing a quantitative or qualitative research project.
 You will also undertake modules that will introduce you to the methods of quantitative (including use of SPSS) and qualitative (including use of CAQDAS) research, giving you the skills and confidence to use these approaches to data collection and analysis in your own research.

-If you progress to do a PGD or MA you will also explore the philosophy of social science research where you will examine the relationship between epistemology, ontology and methodology.
+You will explore the philosophy of social science research where you will examine the relationship between epistemology, ontology and methodology.
 Furthermore, you will explore concepts that underpin educational and social research including empiricism, rationalism, hermeneutics, feminism, post-modernism and critical realism and critique their relation to objectivity, causation, and validity.

 You will also focus on key elements of the Research Councils’ Joint Statement of Skills Training for Research Students.
 You can then choose to study interpretations of the concept of education - and their implications for research - and the role of values in educational theory and research methodologies, or the basic theoretical concepts in social theory, with a particular emphasis on sociology and social policy.

 Students will complete a dissertation in an area of their choosing in the fields of education or the social sciences.